samuelnalini/cli-chat-app/README.md

-# CLI Chat App Template
+# CLI Chat App

-*A simple chat app that runs in the command line.*
+*A simple command line chat application*

+### ABOUT:

+CLI Chat App is a simple command line application that allows communication between multiple users.
+It uses a client-server architecture, allowing for scalability and ease of use.
+Being written in C++, this application is fast and lightweight, making use of low level concepts such as sockets, while also using threads for asynchronous operations.

 *Please see considerations before attempting to use this!*